panva/node-oidc-provider/README.md

 oidc-provider is an OpenID Provider implementation of [OpenID Connect][openid-connect].
 It allows to export a complete mountable or standalone OpenID Provider implementation.
-This implementation does not dictate a fixed data models or persistence store, instead, you must provide adapters for these.
+This implementation does not dictate a fixed data model or persistence store, instead, you must provide adapters for these.
-A generic in memory adapter is available to get you started as well as feature-less dev-only views to be able to get off the ground.
+A generic in-memory adapter is available to get you started as well as feature-less dev-only views to be able to get off the ground.

 **Table of Contents**